Muslim period in the Indian subcontinent: Gujarat Sultanate

-The Gujarat Sultanate was founded by Sultan Zafar Khan Muzaffar, whose ancestors were Tāṅks from southern Punjab.
+The Gujarat Sultanate was founded by Sultan Zafar Khan Muzaffar, whose ancestors were Tāṅks from Punjab.
 Earlier, he was the governor of Gujarat appointed by the Tughlaq Sultans of Delhi.
 However, in the aftermath of the destruction of Delhi by Emir Timur, he declared independence in 1407.
 The next sultan, his grandson Ahmad Shah I moved the capital to Ahmedabad in 1411.
 His successor Muhammad Shah II subdued most Rajput chieftains.
 The prosperity of the sultanate reached its zenith during the rule of Mahmud Begada.
 He also subdued most Gujarati Rajput chieftains and built a navy off the coast of Diu.
-In 1509, the Portuguese empire wrested Diu from the Sultanate in the battle of Diu (1509).
-The Moghul emperor Humayun attacked Gujarat in 1535 and briefly occupied it, during which Bombay, Bassein & Damaon would become a Portuguese colony, thereafter Bahadur Shah was killed by the Portuguese while making a deal in 1537.
+In 1509, the Portuguese empire wrested Diu from the Sultanate in the Battle of Diu.
+The Mughal emperor Humayun attacked Gujarat in 1535 and briefly occupied it, during which Bombay, Bassein and Damaon would become a Portuguese colony, thereafter Bahadur Shah was killed by the Portuguese while making a deal in 1537.
 The end of the sultanate came in 1573, when Akbar annexed Sultanate of Guzerat into his empire.
 The kingdom was primarily based in the present-day state of Gujarat, India.